-As part of the MPSB, your Physicians and your Eligible Dependents' Physicians information receive may Drugs through the Prescription RationalMed RationalMed drives improved clinical outcomes by detecting critical errors and gaps in care across the MPSB population.
+As part of the MPSB, your Physicians and your Eligible Physicians may Dependents' receive information Drugs through the RationalMed Prescription RationalMed drives improved clinical outcomes by detecting critical errors and gaps in care across the MPSB population.
 By integrating patient medical, pharmacy and lab data, Rational Med can rapidly identify health and safety issues and effect greater changes in therapy or treatment across all disease states.
-These actions could help prevent unnecessary and costly hospitalization and adverse effects, and also address gaps in essential care.
-Using thousands of continuously evidence based clinical rules, RationalMed identifies important safety risks.
+These unnecessary could help prevent and hospitalization and adverse effects, and also address gaps in essential care.
+Using thousands of continuously updated evidence based clinical rules, RationalMed identifies important safety risks.